CW1224/Test-your-knowledge/README.md

 * The icons; fa-solid fa-circle-check, fa-solid fa-circle-xmark and fa-solid fa-ranking-star came from Font Awesome.
 * The ideas and code I implemented into this project were taught to me by Code Institute.
 * My mentor Marcel Mulders supported me throughout the whole project.
 I couldn't have done it without his help.

-Initially the color background for the wrong and correct answers aren't working.
-The problem was that the priority in the css was wrong.
-More priority was given to the black border and the white background in the css style above.
-This bug was corrected by giving priority to the 'tick' class by adding in more classes.

-By changing the 'section' elements to 'div' elements, the first three warnings disappeared.
-'Div' elements don't require headings.
-By removing the 'text="text/javascript"' statement from the script source, the last two errors was resolved.